monkeyphysics/mootools-datepicker/README.md

 Smoothly animating, very configurable and easy to install.
 No Ajax, pure Javascript.
 4 skins available out of the box.

 This is a port of [MonkeyPhysics datepicker](http://www.monkeyphysics.com/mootools/script/2/datepicker) so thank him for the this great plugin.
 Also thanks to MadmanMonty, marfillaster and eerne for their changes

 ![Screenshot](http://github.com/arian/mootools-datepicker/raw/master/screenshot.png)

+As of version 1.60 the datepicker will only work with MooTools 1.3.

 How to use
 ----------

 Below you will find a description and some docs how you can use the datepicker.
-Also note that this version (1.50beta1) is not final yet, but it should work well.
 If you find anything, please create a ticket at github or fork and fix it!

 ## Initialize